 Who pays SSAF?

-Most enrolled students need to pay SSAF, but there are some exceptions (for example, international students pay SSAF as part of their total tuition fees).
+Most enrolled students need to pay SSAF, either as a separate fee or as part of their tuition fees.
 You can also apply for a loan to pay for your SSAF.

 |VE/TAFE students||Higher education (HE) domestic students|